YconquestY/cs-476/README.md

 |  9 | Convert $4$ $16$-bit pixels in RGB565 format to $4$ $8$-bit grayscale pixels, stored collectively in a $32$-bit result |
 | 12 | Configure performance counters for profiling |

+bit 27 of `busRequests` and `busGrants` reserved for DMA controller

 ## Building the hardware:

 As the tools are quite "heavy" and to provide a automated flow, a makefile system is used.
 To build the system: